Visiting Carnarvon Gorge safely

 To enjoy a safe visit to this area, please be well prepared and use sound judgment.

 - Take care on the many rocky creek crossings.
 Stepping stones can be slippery or unstable.
 Serious injury has occurred to visitors as a result of falling on the rocks.
-Wear appropriate footwear with a good grip.
+Wear appropriate footwear with a good grip and consider purchasing hiking poles to assist you.

 - Take care and keep away from cliff edges—they can be deceptive and are often closer than you think.
 Sandstone is brittle and may crumble unexpectedly.
 Please supervise children at all times.